GLOBAL MARKETS-Stimulus hopes pull stocks back from abyss

 European and U.S. stock futures traded in positive territory and some of Asia's deepest losses were recovered by the end of a session, in which tight liquidity exaggerated moves.
 Japan's Nikkei fell 10% before paring the drop to close 6% lower.
 Australia's S&P/ASX200 had its wildest trading day on record, falling past 8% before surging in the last minutes of trade to settle 4.4% higher after the close.

-MSCI's broadest index of Asia-Pacific shares outside Japan was down 1.3% by mid-afternoon after being down more than 5% during the morning.
+MSCI's broadest index of Asia-Pacific shares outside Japan wobbled 0.1% higher by late-afternoon after being down more than 5% during the morning.
+It remains set to end the week 11% lower, the biggest drop since 2008.
 The turnaround came as central banks from the United States to Australia pumped liquidity into their financial systems and as hopes grew that U.S. Democrats and Republicans could pass a stimulus package on Friday.

 In the somewhat calmer currency markets, the dollar held its ground as investors nervous about systemic risks drove demand for the world's reserve currency.
 Majors stabilized after furious dollar buying overnight, with the euro finding footing around $1.1200 and the Aussie recovering to $0.6300.